How To Pre-Pay For Funeral Arrangements With Funeral Insurance

 Communicating With Your Family

-If you are setting up an insurance policy to pay for your funeral, be sure to tell your family about the arrangements you've made.
-Let your family know the name of the funeral home and the funeral director you've worked with, and be sure your family knows where the paperwork for the insurance policy and the agreement with the funeral home is located.
-By communicating with your family you can make it easier for them to handle your funeral arrangements when the time comes.
+If you are purchasing an insurance policy to pay for your funeral, be sure to tell your family about the arrangements you've made.
+Let them know the name of the funeral home, the funeral director you've worked with, and be sure they know where you keep the paperwork for the policy (along with any receipts) and the agreement with the funeral home.
+By communicating with your family you can make sure all your thoughtful planning, and any money you already spent, doesn’t go to waste.

 - How To Express Sympathy: What To Say And What...We’ve compiled a list of things to say—and things to avoid saying—when...Read more